 Louie Miceli was prescribed painkillers after a sports injury.
 He eventually switched to heroin and died from an overdose in 2012.
 His mother, Felicia, speaks on the dangers of opioids.

 Angelee Murray found herself addicted to opioids after a doctor prescribed them for debilitating migraine headaches.
 Today, she is an active voice in the recovery movement.

 On Feb.
 16, 2019, Kristina Repperger’s brother Joey accidentally overdosed on opioids.
 They later found out that what he thought was Oxycodone was mostly fentanyl.
 Joey was declared brain dead on Feb.
 19, 2019.

 Sharon Richmond lost her son Vincent to an overdose Sept.
 13, 2017.
 Vincent was sensitive, kind, funny and insightful.
 He was popular, played almost every sport, and his teachers said he stood up for those who couldn’t stand up for themselves.
 Sharon advocates for those who battle addiction and is determined to keep the 2008 Mental Health Parity and Addiction Equity Act upheld.
 This federal law states anyone with a mental illness or the disease of addiction has the same right to healthcare as those with any other medical condition.

 Jessy Santini shares her brother Mikey's story with high school students to help them understand the dangers of addiction.
 Mikey died after a vicious cycle of rehab and relapse.

-The map is populated with names collected from families and friends of lost loved ones and does not reflect the total magnitude of the epidemic or display the hardest-hit areas.
+Add them to our Lost to Opioids map.
+The map is a tribute to those lost.
+The map does not convey the total magnitude of the epidemic or display the hardest-hit areas.
 Learn more about the opioid crisis.